Ulm Sparrow: Legend

-The legend's origin

 The figure on the nave of Ulm Minster was donated by wealthy citizens.
 It is not a sparrow, but a dove carrying an olive branch in its beak, as in the biblical story of Noah's Ark.
 It is small in relation to the building, and only easily visible from the tower.
-Over time, the inhabitants came to refer to it mockingly as a sparrow, and the legend grew from there.
+Due to its perceived size, the inhabitants came to refer to it mockingly as a sparrow, and the legend grew from there.